Recipe by Genevia Jensen

-I thought this tasted good.
-It was easy to make too.
+It's not that this soup is amazing, it's just that I keep trying lentil soups and this seems to be the only one that is all about the lentils, and is not dominated by other flavors or spices.
+It is easy to make too.
 All the ingredients fit right in a pan I have with 3" sides and the lid worked great to simmer it.
 I used 2 level tblsp of low-sodium broth paste to the 8 cups of water.
 I figured I could add sea salt at the end if it needed more.
 I am not too familiar with bulgar and it tasted a lot to me like barley.
 I liked the addition of the lemon flavor.
 I just used a little squeezed lemon juice.
 TY

 This is a tasty, filling, easy to make soup.
 It is good with chicken broth or vegetable broth.
 It tastes best the next day (or the day after), when it takes on a creamy consistency like dal.